MouseBiteLabs/Game-Boy-DMG-Color/README.md

 **DO NOT attempt this project if you are uncomfortable or inexperienced with detailed electronics troubleshooting, or are not proficient in soldering!
 You will AT MINIMUM need to be proficient in drag soldering and hot air reflowing.
 If you have not gained proficiency in these soldering skills, DO NOT ATTEMPT THIS PROJECT.**

-(If you attempt the build, start with attempting to assemble DMGC-PWR-01.
-This is the toughest board to assemble, and it requires no donor components.)
+If you attempt the build, start with trying to assemble DMGC-PWR-01.
+This is the toughest board to assemble, and it requires no donor components.

 ## Bill of Materials (BOM)